maksiurino/ScratchEverywhere/README.md

 In order to embed a Scratch project in the executable, you'll need to compile the source code.

 If you would like to change the name of the app or any other information you can edit the `CMakeLists.txt` file and change `APP_NAME`, `APP_DESCRIPTION`, and `VITA_TITLEID` to whatever you want.
-You can also swap out assers in the `gfx/` folder.
+You can also swap out assets in the `gfx/` folder.

 > [!IMPORTANT]
 > On Vita if you're going to use custom LiveArea images, you must run them through `pngquant` (install with your package manager) with `--posterize` set to 4 first before packaging.